Daytona Beach Bike Week: Deaths

-Every year there are deaths at the festival due to rider accidents.
+Most years there are deaths at the festival due to rider accidents.

 Law enforcement

 Law enforcement for Bike Week is provided by the Daytona Beach Police Department and the Volusia County Sheriff's Office.

 Trademark dispute

 In April 2009, a New York-based holding company named Mettemp filed a claim in the State of New York as being the owner of the phrase "Daytona Beach Bike Week."
 Daytona Beach area businesses that have marketed T-shirts and other products with this slogan have been contacted by the NY company, claiming infringement of trademark.
 The Daytona Regional Chamber of Commerce, which actually sponsors the Bike Week event, has challenged the NY Trademark and has hired the law firm of Cobb Cole to contest Mettemp's claim and block the New York company's bid to obtain a federal trademark.

 Biketoberfest

 In 1991, the Daytona Beach Convention and Visitors Bureau created a second motorcycle festival event in October, named Biketoberfest.
 Biketoberfest is usually scheduled for the weekend immediately following Columbus Day, although some participants arrive on Columbus Day weekend and visit for the entire week.
 Part of the fun is a twelve-mile ride along a scenic route, known as the Ormond Scenic Loop and Trail.
 Daytona International Speedway also sponsors some motorcycle races to coincide with the dates of Biketoberfest.